-This book presents a framework for understanding frontline organizing processes in commercial fisheries.
-It enables readers to better understand and respond to the need to develop practices that involve effective use of all natural resources, rather than just a chosen few.
+This book presents a framework that can enhance our understanding, research, and regulation of frontline organizing processes in commercial fisheries, which may be generalized to other resource extraction industries.
+It enables readers to better grasp and respond to the need to develop practices and regulations that involve effective use of all natural resources, rather than just a chosen few.
 The book is especially important to researchers and practitioners active in the fishing industry, and natural resource managers and regulators interested in understanding and improving their management systems.
-It is also highly relevant to organization and management researchers interested in coupled human and natural systems, ecological sensemaking, quantum thinking, sociomateriality, and sustainability.
+It is also highly relevant to organization and management researchers interested in coupled human and natural systems, ecological sensemaking, the role of quantum mechanics in organizational phenomena, sociomateriality, and sustainability.

-The book uses the real-life case of an Alaskan fishing fleet to explore how the commercial fishing industry entangles itself with natural systems in order to extract resources from them.
-After gaining a better understanding of these processes can we see how they can be improved, especially through changes to regulatory management systems, in order foster not only more sustainable, but also less wasteful, natural resource extraction and use.
-Such an understanding requires exploring how regulations, natural phenomena, human sensemaking processes, and market forces entangle at sea and in turn materialize the fish that make their way to our plates - as well as those that, importantly, do not.
+The book uses the real-world case of an Alaskan fishing fleet to explore how the commercial fishing industry (which includes businesses, management agencies, regulatory bodies, and markets, among others) entangles itself with natural phenomena in order to extract resources from them.
+After gaining a better understanding of these processes can we see how they can be improved, especially through changes to regulatory management systems, in order to foster not only more sustainable, but also less wasteful (these two goals are not necessarily interdependent in today's regulatory management systems), natural resource extraction and use.
+Such an understanding requires exploring how regulations, natural phenomena, human sensemaking processes, and market forces entangle at sea to materialize the fish that make their way to our plates - as well as those that, importantly, do not.

 Chapter One: Introduction

 Chapter Three: (Non)Rational Decision-Making at Sea

 Chapter Five: The Propositional Nature of Ecological Sensemaking